There’s even a stain-proof shirt here!

 When it comes to clothes, your kid is all about perfecting “the look.”
 And nowadays, having sensory processing disorder or other disabilities doesn’t have to hold your fashion-forward kiddo back; plenty of companies out there offer on-trend adaptive clothing for kids.
 From compression shirts to sensory-friendly pants, these inclusive clothing lines have something for kids of all abilities.

 This inclusive line of kids’ clothing from JCPenney has something for every shape, size, style, and ability.
-Sizes range from 2T-22, the clothing has plenty of gender-neutral options and has adaptive features like sensory-friendly seaming, hook and loop closures, hidden abdominal openings, magnetic zippers, and no tags.
+Sizes range from 2T-22, has plenty of gender-neutral options, and has adaptive features like sensory-friendly seaming, hook and loop closures, hidden abdominal openings, magnetic zippers, and no tags.

-The company behind zipOns, the adaptive pants for kids and adults, was created when a mother, whose daughter has cerebral palsy, couldn’t find pants to accommodate her daughter’s recovery from surgery.
+befree, the company behind zipOns, the adaptive pants for kids and adults, was created when a mother, whose daughter has cerebral palsy, couldn’t find pants to accommodate her daughter’s recovery from surgery.
 The pants have zippers up the side of each leg, making it easy to accommodate medical gear, and they help make it easy for kids to get dressed quickly.
-They are offered in black or navy, with various zipper colors to choose from.
-They are comfy pants with a drawstring waist and can be put on or taken off standing up or sitting down.
-Plus, the zippers are covered inside the pants, meaning kids don’t have to worry about contact.
+They are offered in black, charcoal, or navy, with different zipper colors to choose from.
+They’re comfy pants with a drawstring waist and can be put on or taken off standing up or sitting down.
+Plus, the zippers are covered inside the pants, meaning kids don’t have to worry about contact with their skin.

 Kohl’s sensory-friendly and adaptive clothing for kids include special features like flat seams, longer lengths, abdominal access, and two-way zippers (to name a few), indistinguishable from the rest of the brand.
-Find these inclusive favorites when you shop the Jumping Bean, SO, and Urban Pipeline brands online or in the store.
+With faves like Nike, Land’s End, Tak Gear, and more, there’s something for every kiddo.

-This collection offers dresses, shirts, skirts, sweatshirts, graphic t-shirts, and reversible leggings in fun prints and classic colors.
+This collection offers dresses, shirts, skirts, sweatshirts, graphic t-shirts, and reversible leggings for boys and girls in fun prints and classic colors.
 All the clothing is tagless with adaptable waistbands, and many styles have grow-with-me features that allow your kids to get more life out of their wardrobe.
 Generation Joy also uses quality fabrics like fleece, jersey, and ultra-soft cotton for extra comfort.

-It helps that Sensory Smart Clothing Co. owner/mom Alison started designing clothes for her sensory-sensitive kiddo because, at the beginning of the design process, her experience led her to choose soft fabrics, outside seams and pockets, and to get rid of tags altogether.
-You’ll find a collection of graphic tees, soft pants and leggings, and underpants that feature subdued colors and understated patterns and graphics.
-Plus, they won’t scratch or bother kids the way everyday clothes can.
+It helps that Sensory Smart Clothing Co. owner/mom Alison started designing clothes for her sensory-sensitive kiddo because, at the beginning of the design process, her experience led her to choose soft fabrics, outside seams and pockets, and she got rid of tags altogether.
+You’ll find a collection of graphic tees, soft pants and leggings, and undies that feature versatile colors and fun patterns and graphics.
+Plus, they won’t scratch or bother kids the way traditional clothes can.
 Casual and cute is always a winning combo.

 Patti + Ricky

-Consider Patti + Ricky your one-stop shop for every disability under the sun.
+Consider Patti + Ricky your one-stop shop for every disability-friendly clothing option under the sun.
 Founder Alexandra Connell has curated collections for people of all abilities.
 Looking for magnetic shirts?
 They’ve got them.
 How about Velcro belts?
 Those too.
 And our favorite, Chewelry (yep, it’s exactly what it sounds like), is a must-have for kids with sensory sensitivities who like to fidget or chew.
-They even have Braille shirts, by Braille'iant in kids' and adult sizes that allow you to customize a name or saying in Braille right onto the shirt.
+They even have Braille shirts by Braille’iant that allow you to customize a name or saying in Braille right onto the shirt.

 Kids who dig weight or pressure to help alleviate anxiety or mitigate responses related to ADHD, Autism, or SPD can find everything they need to dress for success at Kozie Clothes.
-From compression clothing (think: long, short, and double-layered tee’s as well as pants) to weighted vests and special swimwear, Kozie offers the building blocks of a functional wardrobe.
+From compression clothing (think: long, short, and double-layered tees and pants, too) to weighted vests and special swimwear, Kozie offers the building blocks of a functional wardrobe.
 And the removable tags, elastic bands, and multi-use pockets are a bonus.

 Extra credit: If their weighted and compression clothes are a hit, check out the weighted blanket, too.